Avoid These Common Mistakes When Searching for Builders and Contractors

 Before you shortlist from that builder and contractor near me search, set ground rules: scope in writing, license and insurance checked, site walk done, apples-to-apples quote, clear schedule language, and a fair payment plan.

-Follow those steps, and you’ll see the right choice rise to the top.
+Follow those steps, and you will see the right choice rise to the top.

 A simple shortlist checklist